syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Dot-NET-Framework.md

 ## White List

-A whitelist specifies a list of characters that the OCR engine is only allowed to recognize — if a character is not on the whitelist, it cannot be included in the output OCR results.
+A white list specifies a list of characters that the OCR engine is only allowed to recognize — if a character is not on the whitelist, it cannot be included in the output OCR results.

 This is explained in the following code sample,